Skip to main content

 Purchasing Licenses

-Now pet owners have the option of purchasing a three-year license.
-The fee for the three-year license is just three times the amount of the yearly fee.
+Pet owners have the option of purchasing a one-year or three-year license.
+The fee for the three-year license is three times the amount of the yearly fee.

 Please see link above to see the yearly license fee table for unincorporated areas along with contracted service cities.